-This past week in CT101 we began the collaborative GIF the Portrait Project.
+A few weeks ago in CT101 we began the collaborative GIF the Portrait Project.
 Working with the digital version of the project, students continue learning the basics of adobe photoshop and generated their individual portrait animations.
-Students that were present in class during week #5 left our class session with their first GIF created from scratch using photoshop.
+Students that were present in class left our class session with their first GIF created from scratch using photoshop.

 Lets review the first part of the project as I will need for you to submit a single frame to me via email – Rseslow@york.cuny.edu – to get our collaboration underway.

 *Pro Tip – Find an image that looks similar to this one below.
-The image size that you will be submitting for the group collaboration will be sized at 8″ inches wide X 10″ inches high.
-(This is a standard headshot size.)
+The image size that you will be submitting for the group collaboration will be sized at 8.5″ inches wide X 11″ inches high.

 2. If you cant find an image of your preferred subject that looks similar to this example, then you may be able to “crop” the image in photoshop.
 You can then copy and paste the image back into the photoshop (.psd) document.
 (See video Below).